mattiasherrfurth/mattiasherrfurth/ontologies.md

 Ontology is a word that describes itself, which is recursion.
 This is a linguistic joke in the English language, where terms become so amorphous and broad that they basically wrap around to reference themselves again.
 This is a common theme in all languages that I have encountered, wherein words and phrases are like umbrellas: they can cover a lot of space when opened up.
 We can call many things ontologies.
 The English dictionary is an 'ontology' of words in the English language.
 The English languages tries to contain many words from different cultures, and it is always expanding.
 Many ontologies do the same.

+---

-> :bulb: **Tip:** In other words, the word 'ontology' describes the word 'ontology'.
+> :bulb: **Key Concept:** In other words, the word 'ontology' describes the word 'ontology'.
 It's weird, I know.

 An analogy to this idea is the "double entendre", a phrase combining French and English, all sourced from proto-European languages.
 A double entendre describes when two words or phrases are similar, yet describe multiple concepts.
 The minimum concepts is two, hence 'double'.
 The word 'entendre' comes from Latin.